drillebassey/Darey.io/Project-3/read.md

 ```

-Go back to the Todo Directory
+*Go back to the Todo Directory*

 `cd ..`

 ## **Models**

-A model is at the heart of JavaScript based applications, and it is what makes it interactive.
+*A model is at the heart of JavaScript based applications, and it is what makes it interactive*

 *To create a Schema and a model, install mongoose which is a Node.js package that makes working with mongodb easier.*

-Install mongoose
+*Install mongoose*

 `npm install mongoose`

-Create a folder under the Todo directory
+*Create a folder under the Todo directory*

 `mkdir models`

 `cd models`

-create and edit the todo.js
+*create and edit the todo.js*

 `touch todo.js`